SumoLogic/sumologic-documentation/docs/integrations/databases/elasticsearch.md

      Pivoting to Tracing data from Entity Inspector is possible only for “Elasticsearch address” Entities.
      :::
    * **Do not modify the following values** as it will cause the Sumo Logic app to not function correctly.
-     * `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+     * `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-     * `prometheus.io/scrape: "true"` - This ensures our Prometheus will scrape the metrics.
+     * `prometheus.io/scrape: "true"`.
+This ensures our Prometheus will scrape the metrics.
-     * `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+     * `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
      * `telegraf.influxdata.com/inputs`
      * In the tags section   `[inputs.elasticsearch.tags]`
         * `component: “database”` - This value is used by Sumo Logic apps to identify application components.